2015 Chicago White Sox–Baltimore Orioles crowdless game: Effect on Orioles' home games and decision to close doors

 The two missed games were rescheduled as a doubleheader to be played in May.
-MLB arranged for the Orioles' next series, against the Tampa Bay Rays, to be played in Tampa instead of Baltimore.
+MLB arranged for the Orioles' next series, against the Tampa Bay Rays, to be played in St. Petersburg, Florida instead of Baltimore.
 But the remaining game with the White Sox could not be accommodated so easily.
 The collective bargaining agreement between the teams and the players' union limits the number of days on which games can be made up later in the season, (Note: MLB games are rarely canceled.) and there was insufficient lead time to move the game to Chicago.

 Orioles' management decided to go ahead with the third game.
 To comply with the curfew, the game's start time was moved up to the afternoon from the night.
 Because law enforcement was busy dealing with the aftermath of the riots and the possibility of further violence, the team decided no fans would be admitted.
 Those who had tickets to the game were allowed to exchange them for tickets of equal value to any other upcoming home game until June 30.

 Civil unrest, and other events such as the September 11, 2001, terrorist attacks, had affected the baseball schedule in the past, forcing postponements or relocations of games, and baseball games at lower levels had been played with spectators barred due to weather-related safety concerns (or, in one minor-league game, as a deliberate publicity stunt).
 But this was the first crowdless game in a century and a half of major-league play.
 Rawlings–Blake called it "another sad day for our city".